 Convert to energy saving devices

-Energy saving devices can cut costs dramatically and reduce heat, water and electrical wastage.
+Energy-saving devices can cut costs dramatically and reduce heat, water and electricity wastage.

-- Changing bulbs to energy efficient bulbs or switch to LED lighting.
+- Change light bulbs to energy-efficient bulbs or switch to LED lighting.
 According to the Energy Saving Trust, replacing one traditional bulb with an LED alternative can save up to £6 per year.
 If you replaced each bulb in your holiday let you could save a considerable amount.

-- Buy energy efficient appliances such as a washer/dryer which is a sought-after feature in a holiday home.
+- Buy energy-efficient appliances such as a washer/dryer which is a sought-after feature in a holiday home.
 People pack lightly so the chances are they’ll want to clean their clothes at some point during their stay.
 According to Uswitch, washers can account for roughly 7% of your energy bill.
-While energy-efficient washers cost more, they use less than half the water and energy than typical washers.
+While energy-efficient washers cost more, they use less than half the water and energy as typical washers.
 Meaning the initial upfront cost quickly balances out.

 - Installing a water meter can save on water bills.
-With a meter, you only pay exactly what you use, and it can save you up to a £100+ per year according to Moneysaving expert.
-Plus, the installation of a water meter in the UK and Wales are free.
+With a meter, you only pay exactly what you use, and it can save you up to £100+ per year according to Moneysaving expert.
+Plus, the installation of a water meter in the UK and Wales is free.

-By introducing these devices, you can prevent soaring energy bills whilst still providing guests with the facilities they require.
+By introducing these devices, you can mitigate soaring energy bills whilst still providing guests with the facilities they require and being eco-friendly.